 United Nations Sustainable Development Goals — The SDGs, also known as Global Goals, build on the success of the Millennium Development Goals (MDGs) and aim to go further to end all forms of poverty.
 The new Goals are unique in that they call for action by all countries, poor, rich and middle-income to promote prosperity while protecting the planet.
 They recognize that ending poverty must go hand-in-hand with strategies that build economic growth and addresses a range of social needs including education, health, social protection, and job opportunities, while tackling climate change and environmental protection.

 United Nations Principles for Responsible Investment — The six Principles for Responsible Investment are a voluntary and aspirational set of investment principles that offer a menu of possible actions for incorporating ESG issues into investment practice.
 The Principles were developed by investors, for investors.
 In implementing them, signatories contribute to developing a more sustainable global financial system.
-They have more than 1,750 signatories, from over 50 countries, representing approximately US$70 trillion.
+They have more than 3,000 signatories globally representing approximately US$103 trillion.

 Sustainable Accounting Standards Board — the Sustainability Accounting Standards Board (SASB) is the independent standards-setting organization for sustainability accounting standards that meet the needs of investors by fostering high-quality disclosure of material sustainability information.
 The standards focus on known trends and uncertainties that are reasonably likely to affect the financial condition or operating performance of a company and therefore would be considered material under Regulation S-K. The standards are designed to improve the effectiveness and comparability of corporate disclosure on material environmental, social, and governance (ESG) factors in SEC filings such as Forms 8-K,10-K, 20- F, and 40-F.